mtl;dr/summary: Folsom is a big gay leather prom. See you there.

 Again, Aftershock is before the fair on Sunday.

-Last year, we stumbled out of the club into the sunrise walked back to our place holding hands, turned down Folsom street which had already been blocked off for the fair, and vendors and volunteers already setting up booths and stages for the street fair that would start in just a few hours.
-As we walked up 10th St towards our building, a guy in a jockstrap from a second-story apartment window yelled, “Go to bed, queens!”
+One year, we stumbled out of the club into the sunrise walked back to our place holding hands.
+We turned down Folsom street which had already been blocked off for the fair, and vendors and volunteers already setting up booths and stages for the street fair that would start in just a few hours.
+As we walked up 10th St towards our building, a guy in a jockstrap from a second-story apartment closing his winsow blinds yelled, “Go to bed, queens!”
 So we did.

 There are two main strategies to enjoying the fair: